 #5.
 Widgets Make Forms

 Most opt-in forms are widgets.
-They’re commonly found at the top of the sidebar, but you’ll also see them in footers and after posts.
+You’ll commonly find them at the top of the sidebar, but you’ll also see them in footers and after posts.

 Here’s an example of an opt-in widget after a post.